spamdalfz/employee-tracker/README.md

 4. Follow the prompts to perform the desired action.
 5. To exit the application, select "Exit" from the main menu or press Ctrl + C.

-For a short demonstration of the application, please refer to the [video](https://drive.google.com/file/d/1cnt5tiqcQcCrGN9lKpp_BA1Gg0pq9Bsu/view).

 ![Alt Text](./assets/gif/EM.gif)

 ## Dependencies